California county routes in zone A: A10

-County Route A10, known locally as "Everett Memorial Highway", is a 15.19 mi long county road in Siskiyou County near Mount Shasta.
-It runs from Ski Village Drive in the town of Mount Shasta City to a dead end at the 8000 ft level on 14162 ft Mount Shasta.
+County Route A10 (CR A10), known locally as "Everitt Memorial Highway", is a 15.19 mi long county road in Siskiyou County, California, United States, near Mount Shasta.
+It runs from Interstate 5 in the town of Mount Shasta City to a dead end at the 8000 ft level on 14162 ft Mount Shasta.
+The route follows Lake Street, Mount Shasta Boulevard, Alma Street, and Rockfellow Drive, right before reaching Everitt Memorial Highway.

 The highway, completed in 1958 at a cost of $980,000 and designated in 1959, was originally built to provide access to the Mount Shasta Ski Bowl, which was destroyed by an avalanche in 1978.
 Today, the highway provides access to Mount Shasta for climbers, skiers, and anyone wanting access to the mountain.

-In wintertime, the road is kept open only to the U.S.F.S outpost at the 6000 ft level.
+In wintertime, the road is kept open only to the U.S.F.S. outpost at the 6000 ft level.